cedar-policy/cedar-examples/tinytodo/TUTORIAL.md

     principal.location == resource.owner.location
 };
 ```
 This policy is another `forbid` that is acting as a kind of "guard rail."
-It says that no principal is allowed to perform any action on a `List` unless (a) that principal is based at location DEF and is in a leader-level job, or (b) the principal's location is the same as resource's owner's location.
+It says that no principal is allowed to perform any action on a `List` unless (a) that principal is based at a location that starts with DEF and is in a leader-level job, or (b) the principal's location is the same as resource's owner's location.
 Since it's a `forbid` policy, it is not granting access; rather, it revokes some accesses granted by existing `permit` policies.
 To see this, consider the following interactions:
 ```
 >>> set_user(kesha)
 User is now kesha